mnopqr1/AoC2023/README.md

 we can stop tracking it.
 I was worried that I would need to be more efficient in part 2.
 You could memoize a beam's trajectory and as soon as you enter the same trajectory, just recall from memory what happened.
 But it turned out that wasn't needed.

+## Day 17

+After struggling with part 1 for a few hours I decided I did't want to spend my entire Sunday on this (especially because it's finally nice and sunny again here in Paris) so I watched [Jonathan Paulson solve part 1]().
+I was happy to see he went more or less through the same thought process as I did (just at approximately 20x speed).
+Then he pulled `heapq` out of a hat and I'm still not entirely sure why that works, but with that clue I solved part 1, and then also part 2 after a little more struggles.
+Another reminder that I would like to understand the ins and outs of heaps better.
+I also learned a Python print debugging trick from Jonathan Paulson: `print(f"{x=}{y=}")` prints out something like `x=5 y=6` which is useful when you have a lot of different variables.